AndrewJBateman/ionic-angular-world-data/README.md

 # Ionic Country Data

-App that displays data about countries and oceans from the [Rest Countries](https://restcountries.eu/) API and a local json file.
+App that displays data about countries and oceans from the [Rest Countries](https://restcountries.eu/) API, a [Google Charts Maps](https://developers.google.com/chart/interactive/docs/gallery/map) API and a local json file.
 Built using the [Ionic 5 framework](https://ionicframework.com/docs).

 ## Table of contents